 Bringing people along in this way will show that you are a collaborative finance leader that values teamwork in pursuit of the greater good.

-You’ll find that extensive, personalised communication will reduce change resistance and increase the number of cheerleaders you have at your disposal.
+You’ll find that extensive, personalized communication will reduce change resistance and increase the number of cheerleaders you have at your disposal.

 Revisiting your plan